One of the more unusual bonsai styles is neagari. A Japanese word for exposed root, sometimes called octopus style

 This style is very different from most traditional bonsai shapes when it comes to the roots.
 On most bonsai, nebari is important (the spread of the roots at the base of the tree.)

-As shown above, this unusual bonsai is often combined with other styles such as cascade.
+As shown above, this unusual bonsai can be combined with other styles.
+In this case - cascade.

 Since bonsai imitates nature in many ways, you may ask, how would this happen in the landscape?
 Floods, mud slides and avalanches often wash away the soil from the base of trees.
 Eventually roots are exposed.
 In tropical climates “aerial roots” can sometimes create "legs" to support trees such as Ficus.